One of Australia's foremost DJ's

 Mark has demonstrated a deep commitment to, and passion for, the LGBTQIA+ community, serving as a role model for long-term survivors.
 He sees music as a universal language, and considers it an honour to use his skills to benefit a community he is proud to belong to.

-Be sure to check out Marks presence on Wikipedia, Facebook, Instagram, Podomatic, Mixcloud and i-Tunes.
+Be sure to check out Mark's presence on Wikipedia, Facebook, Instagram, Podomatic, Mixcloud and i-Tunes.

-The list of community parties Mark has played at is impressive, taking in Mardi Gras (Party, Laneway, Sleaze Ball and Fair Day), Points of Difference Celebration, Barcode, Toybox, Queensland Sleaze Ball, Lismore Tropical Fruits, Paradise Garage, Frisky and All Gay Cruises.
 A popular figure within the Bear community, he performs for the Harbour City Bears, Bear Nation, Bearstock, and at Honey events in Sydney, Melbourne, Brisbane and Adelaide.
-Mark has a long-time connection with the leather community, performing at six Inquisition parties.
-Outside of Australia, Mark has had gigs in Singapore, New Zealand (for the Out Games), Kuala Lumpur, Phuket and New Caledonia.
+He also has strong ties to the leather community which includes appearances at eight Inquisition parties.
+Internationally, his career has taken him to Singapore, New Zealand (for the Out Games), Kuala Lumpur, Phuket and New Caledonia.

 Mark has had guest spots on radio station 2SER, as well as being a presenter on his show MA15+ for BEAT FM, an LGBTQIA+-themed station broadcasting from Leichhardt.
 Mark was recently featured on the ABC Radio National Earshot program Searching for Trough Man, an audio documentary detailing the history of Sydney’s gay party scene.
 He also featured in the 2017 book Music Wars: The Sound of the Underground, a history of the Central Station record label and stores as well as the 2008 publication Ambrosia: About a Culture - An Investigation of Electronica Music and Party Culture.